techgrounds/techgrounds-JarBanf/10_Final-Project/Documents/decisions_doc.md

 <br>

 ## <a id="ass">Assumptions</a> 🚦 🔀 ❓
 An overview of all my assumptions.

+I will be referring to [Appendix 1: Provided non-definite Architecture Design](#appendix-1-provided-non-definite-architecture-design) in this document.
 <br>

 - **Only 1 region**: In the provided architecture design, the solutions architect chose to implement 2 regions.
 I can’t find a reason why this is necessary.
 I will adjust the design and use only 1 region.